elifesciences/elife-bot/docs/simple-db.md

 * There are no rows.
 The equivalent structure is an __item__.
 * There is no primary key column.
 Instead, each item needs a unique id for it to be individually distinguished.
 * There are no fields.
 There are __attributes__ (of an item), each of which has a __name__ and __value__.
+* All attribute values are stored as strings, i.e. there are no int, date, etc. types
 * There can be multiple attributes with the same name for a particular item.
 This is much like how XML can have multiple tags of the same type in a document.
 * There are no joins available in queries, but you can provide a where clause to filter results.